 Hydraulic fracturing, or fracking as it is commonly known, is a technology that has been in use for more than 60 years.
 It is essential to producing energy resources from tight rock and shale formations; without it, production cannot economically occur.
 In 2013, Anadarko participated in the drilling of more than 1,300 wells in the U.S. onshore – approximately 80 percent of which required hydraulic fracturing.
 Hydraulic fracturing is generally applied to formations that are more than a mile below the surface (4,000 to 14,000 feet); whereas, potential sources of ground water typically reside much closer to the surface (between 100 and 500 feet).
 Hydraulic fracturing involves the injection of fluid (generally consisting of water, sand and a proportionately small amount of additives) under pressure through multiple protective layers of steel pipe, cement and rock into a pre-determined oil or natural gas-bearing formation.
 The water and pressure open microscopic pathways, which are the width of a human hair and propped open by grains of sand.
 These pathways allow the natural gas or oil to flow to the wellbore and ultimately be produced at the surface.
 For a general demonstration of the hydraulic-fracturing process, please view this informational video at Energy from Shale.

 Hydraulic Fracturing Committee

 In October 2012, Anadarko formed a Hydraulic Fracturing Committee that continues to assist the company’s management in continuously monitoring, evaluating and addressing matters related to its hydraulic fracturing operations.

 What’s in it?

-The ingredients used in fracture-stimulation fluids vary according to geology.
+The ingredients used in fracking fluids vary according to geology.
 In general terms, water makes up more than 90 percent of the solution; sand or proppant constitutes approximately 9 percent; and additives make up less than 1 percent of the total volume.
-The relatively small amount of additives generally consist of friction reducers, biocides to prevent bacterial development and scale inhibitors.
+The relatively small amount of additives generally consists of friction reducers, biocides to prevent bacterial development and scale inhibitors.
 This pie chart available at FracFocus shows a general breakout of typical ingredients.